Diseases and conditionsFEATURED

 What Causes Gastroesophageal Reflux Disease (GERD)? — A Guide for Filipinos

 Many of us have felt heartburn, acid after meals, or burping once in a while.
-But if these keep coming — often after eating or when lying down — you may have Gastroesophageal Reflux Disease (GERD).
-This article explains clearly what causes GERD, why some people are more likely to get it, and which habits make it worse.
+But if these symptoms keep coming frequently, you may have Gastroesophageal Reflux Disease (GERD).
+They often occur after eating or when lying down.
+This article explains clearly the causes of GERD.
+It discusses why some people are more likely to get it.
+It also covers which habits make it worse.
 By knowing the root causes, you and your loved ones can take steps to prevent or manage it.

 How GERD Happens — The Role of the Sphincter and Stomach Acid

-Our digestive system has a protective valve called the lower esophageal sphincter (LES) — a circular muscle at the bottom of the esophagus (the “food pipe”).
+Our digestive system has a protective valve.
+It’s called the lower esophageal sphincter (LES).
+This valve is a circular muscle at the bottom of the esophagus (the “food pipe”).
 Normally, when you swallow food or drink, the LES opens so contents go into the stomach.
 Then it closes, preventing stomach acid and food from flowing backwards.
 (Mayo Clinic)

 In GERD, this valve doesn’t work properly.
 It may be weakened, or relax when it should stay shut.
 As a result, acid and digestive fluids from the stomach go back (reflux) into the esophagus.
-The esophagus doesn’t have the same protective lining as the stomach — so acid irritates it, causing burning, inflammation, and other discomfort.
+The esophagus doesn’t have the same protective lining as the stomach.
+Acid irritates it, causing burning.
+It also leads to inflammation and other discomfort.
 (MSD Manuals)

 If this happens once or twice after heavy meals, it might be a simple upset.
 But when reflux becomes frequent (weeks or months) — that’s when GERD develops.
 (Mayo Clinic)